 Accidental Group Affiliation

 The first logo comes from K.K.
 Kingston LTD, suppliers of industrial materials in New Guinea.
-When they started making sales in the United States, many customers were put off by the logo’s similarity to racist group the Ku Klux Klan (KKK).
+When they started making sales in the United States, many customers were put off by the logo’s similarity to the racist group the Ku Klux Klan (KKK).
 The anti-sentiment from the customers inspired the company to change its logo and is currently under construction.
 Remember when designing a logo to make it appear to be associated with a controversial group.

 This logo comes from Kids Exchange, a second-hand store specializing in buying, selling, and trading children’s goods.
 The problem with this logo is that without the proper spacing, it appears to say ‘kid sex change’.
 Most parents might get the wrong idea and think this is some kind of surgical alteration clinic.
 Needless to say, the sign has been dealt with; but the website, however, still reads “kidsexchange.net”.